This is the first of three posts exploring creating, testing, deploying, and observing a non-trivial REST application created using Spring Boot:

 Our application has 2 aggregates, Customer and Tag.
 In this first iteration I am going to focus on the Customer aggregate:

 Enforcement of invariants becomes simpler, because it happens inside the aggregate, rather than leaking into services.
 And since all traffic to the aggregate goes via the aggregate root, its easier to reason over.
-In fact, the aggregate root never returns entity objects from within the aggregate.

 Also note that all the entities in the aggregate focus on domain behaviour (like resolveTicket()) rather than setters (like setStatus('resolved')).